 Cardamom essential oil may also help treat loss of appetite, colic, coughs, dyspepsia, flatulence, halitosis, headaches, mental fatigue, nausea, heartburn, sciatica, menstrual cramps, menopausal symptoms, and digestive upset like vomiting and nervous indigestion.

-Cardamom can be used in many of the same ways as ginger but is less irritating to the skin.
+Cardamom can be used in many of the same ways as ginger but is less irritating to the skin and lends brightness to your essential oil blends.

 Chemical Components

-The typical chemical composition of cardamom essential oil is as follows:
+The typical chemical composition of cardamom oil is as follows:

 • 1,8-cineole (36.3%)